Your guide to picking the right bidet for you and your budget

 _______________________________________________________________________________

 Why replace the lid when you can just replace the entire toilet?
 This tankless bidet comes as an entire unit, bowl and all.
-It has all the features you can dream up, plus it auto opens and flushes for you.
-This bidet is royalty for your rear.
+It has all the features you can dream up so you can treat your rear like royalty.

 Note: The prices above reflect the retailer's listed price at the time of publication.